 - Product Species: The gas that is created after the char burns.

 If the fuel is wet, you must also turn on Wet Combustion and define the Evaporating Species (like H2O).
-The combusting particle type is the correct choice for any simulation where you need to model the burning of solid fuel particles.
+The combusting particle type is the correct choice for any setup where you need to model the burning of solid fuel particles.

 A multicomponent particle is a special type of droplet.
 It is a single liquid drop that is made from a mixture of different liquids.
 For example, diesel fuel is not one single liquid; it is a mix of many different hydrocarbon liquids.

 The key feature of this particle type is that each liquid inside the droplet evaporates at its own rate.
 This is very important for accurately simulating complex liquid fuels or chemical solutions.
+When you set up a multicomponent particle, you need to tell the software about the mixture.
+In the Components tab, you must:

 - Define each liquid component in the droplet.